msmink01/multi-cow-lameness-detection/README.md

 A classic end-to-end video action recognition method leveraged in this report is Inflated 3D networks (I3D).
 I3D is a two stream 3D convolutional neural network (CNN) that uses both RGB and optical flow frame inputs to classify human actions such as kicking and punching in videos<sup>7</sup>.
 When doing multi-stage video action recognition, localization of important features can be done using pose estimation models<sup>11,13</sup>, which extract keypoints from video frames, and tracking layers<sup>12,14</sup>, which assign these keypoints to individuals over time.
 After localizing the important features over time, classification can be done using different spatiotemporal methods.
 First, the temporal component needed to identify lameness makes attention mechanisms and RNN mechanisms<sup>14</sup> particularly promising, as both of these methods have ways to combine temporal contexts to reason over time.
 Although not fully explored in this report, typical skeletal action recognition methods include spatial temporal graph convolutional networks (ST-GCNs) <sup>8</sup> and Pose C3Ds<sup>9</sup> which process spatiotemporal features using graph convolutions and 3D heatmap convolutions, respectively, to classify actions in videos.

-### Research Questions
+### Research Questions & Contributions

 We aim to explore automatic lameness detection in complex, multi-cow scenes (shown in Figure 2) using more recent computer vision methods than existing approaches.
 Our research questions include:

 1. How does an existing computer vision technique, such as end-to-end video action recognition, perform in a difficult task such as multi-cow lameness detection?
 2. How can an automatic lameness detection system be made robust to inter- and intra- animal variability in a large production environment, while still being portable and efficient?

+In our efforts, we contribute a new dataset, privately available, for complex, multi-cow scenes with three label types.
+We deliberate existing video action recognition methods' capabilities on this dataset.
+And, we propose a real-time two-stage lameness classification pipeline moving towards classifying lameness in complex, multi-cow scenes.

 # Methods & Intermediate Results

 ## The Data

 To answer our research questions, it was clear that we would need the help of experienced professionals, not only to get access to complex, multi-cow scene videos, but also to help verify lameness labels.
-Associate Professor and veterinarian, Dr. Dörte Döpfer, in the Food Animal Production Medicine (FAPM) department at UW-Madison's School of Veterinary Medicine (SVM), recorded more than six hours of footage and graciously allowed us access to it with the agreement that this data was highly private and any resulting labeling or work would be under her supervision, but we would be credited.
+Associate Professor and veterinarian at UW-Madison's School of Veterinary Medicine, Dr. Dörte Döpfer recorded more than six hours of footage and graciously allowed us access to it with the agreement that this data was highly private and any resulting labeling or work would be under her supervision, but we would be credited.
 The six hours of footage were recorded with informed consent using GoPro cameras at a private midwestern dairy with more than 9 thousand cows of varying ages, breeds, and colorings.

-The data was annotated by us in three different ways to be used in three different methods all of which is explained below.
+The data was annotated by us in three different ways to be used in three different methods.
 Labels related to lameness were verified by Dr. Döpfer.

-## Approaches & Intermediate Results
+## Experiments & Intermediate Results

 ## 1. Video Action Recognition

-To the best of our knowledge, no one in existing literature has tried end-to-end video action recognition on cattle lameness before.
-Thus, we decided to try this.
+To the best of our knowledge, no one in existing literature has tried end-to-end video action recognition on cattle lameness recognition.
+Thus, we decided to explore this.

 ### Data Annotation

-Subsets of the 6 hours of source footage were randomly selected for processing and were split into over one thousand 5 second clips.
-These 5 second clips were then either pseudo labeled by us and then verified by Dr. Döpfer, or directly labeled by Dr. Döpfer without our assistance.
+Subsets of the 6 hours of source footage were randomly selected for processing and were split into five second clips.
+These clips were then either pseudo labeled by us and then verified by Dr. Döpfer, or directly labeled by Dr. Döpfer without our assistance.
 This yielded 1,015 clips with a 'Not Lame' (78.23%), 'Subclinically Lame' (13.69%), or 'Clinically Lame' (8.08%) label.
 It was decided that if there was a single cow in the clip that was lame, the whole clip would be labeled as such, with a worst label priority rule.
 These clips were then split into train (80%), validation (10%), and test (10%) sets to be used to train and evaluate our video action recognition models.
-Since the distribution of the different labels was significantly unbalanced, a balanced version of the training dataset was also created where the two lame labels were oversampled (essentially tripled) to form a label distribution of 38.63%, 36.10%, and 25.27%.
+Since the distribution of the different labels was significantly unbalanced, a balanced version of the training dataset was also created where the two lame labels were oversampled to form a label distribution of 38.63%, 36.10%, and 25.27%.
 The 'Not Lame' label was not undersampled to still allow the model to learn animal variability.

 ### Model & Intermediate Results